-Premature birth, Low birth weight, Birth injury, Respiratory distress such as hyperoxia and hypoxia, Jaundice, Fits, Nutrition, Infections such as Meningitis and Encephalitis are some of the common causes during birth that may lead to deafblindness.
+Premature birth, low birth weight, birth injury, respiratory distress such as Hyperoxia and Hypoxia, jaundice, fits, nutrition (malnutrition?), infections such as Meningitis and Encephalitis are some of the common causes during birth that may lead to deafblindness.

-Rubella or German measles can be transmitted from an affected pregnant mother to its fetus.
+Rubella or German measles can be transmitted from an affected pregnant mother to its foetus.

 Another cause for deafblindness is a syndrome known by its abbreviation CHARGE which is, Coloboma, Heart defects, Atresia, Retarded Growth, Genital differences, Ear anomalies.
 The incidence of CHARGE is about 1 out of 10,000-12,000 births.

-Deafblindness can also be caused by Cytomegalovirus, belonging to the herpes virus group, if contracted by a pregnant mother can be transmitted to their unborn child.
+Deafblindness can also be caused by Cytomegalovirus, belonging to the herpes virus group.
+If it is contracted by a pregnant mother, itcan be transmitted to the unborn child.
 Poor nutrition, unbalanced diets and trauma during pregnancy can cause birth defects leading to multiple disabilities.